 Quoted references in the paper cited in the abstract should be listed at the end, and the Vancouver reference style should be followed.
 A panel of assessors will judge submitted abstracts on the following criteria:

 The ASM organising group may vary formats to create themed sessions which will allow for more discussion of papers that address similar issues.

 Abstracts of all accepted presentations will appear in the conference papers for the ASM on our website in the lead up to the conference and via the conference app.

 ASM certificates will be provided to delegates within 30 working days from end of conference.

-Submissions close at 5pm on Tuesday 15th January 2019.
+Submissions closed at 5pm on Tuesday 15th January 2019.

 Professor Shafi Ahmed is a multi-award winning surgeon, teacher, futurist, innovator and entrepreneur.
 He is a 3x TEDx speaker and is faculty at Singularity University.
 He has delivered over 250 keynotes in 30 countries.